devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 1. Set up ECR to host your backend Docker container.
 1. Set up ECS to deploy your backend Docker container using Fargate.
 1. Alter your GitHub Actions workflow to update ECR and ECS in order to deploy the backend service.
-1. Alter your DNS record in Route 53 to point to the application load balancer distribution.
+1. Alter your DNS record in Route 53 to point to the application load balancer.
 1. Modify and deploy your frontend so that it calls your backend service.

 Once this is all working, go to the [AutoGrader](https://cs329.cs.byu.edu) and submit your work for the deliverable.